troclaux/notes/aws.md

 1. cost optimization
 1. sustainability

+- well-architected tool: free tool to review your architectures against the 6 pillars of well-architected framework
+  - how to use:
+    - select your workload and answer questions
+    - review your answers against the 6 pillars
+    - obtain advise

 ### operational excellence

 > running and monitoring systems effectively and continually improving processes and procedures